Eroxl/Bit-Burner/README.md

 5. Navigate to the `options` menu
 6. Select `Remote API`
 7. Enter the port `3200` into the `Port` field then click `Connect`
-  - **NOTE** Every time you update the files you have to reconnect to the remote API

 ## 📦 Development Features
 - Netscript definitions